vasilvv/tls-alps/draft-vvv-tls-alps.md

 1. The client sends an extension in ClientHello that enumerates all ALPN values for which ALPS is supported.
 1. The server sends an encrypted extension containing the server settings.
-1. The client sends a new handshake message containing the client settings.
+1. The client sends an encrypted extension containing the client settings.

 ~~~
        Client                                               Server